 Northwest Film Forum (Capitol Hill)

 Non-profit center for independent film and video, has two small theaters (seating for 118/48) that can be rented for various kinds of public or private events.
+They also tend to be open to booking shows that combine music and film in innovative ways – live soundtracks, etc.

 North Seattle Community College (Greenwood)